 The AMR Industry Alliance launched its first Progress Report on 18 January 2018 (see Press Release here).
 This report shows the commitment of the life sciences industry to tackle the public health threat of antimicrobial resistance (AMR).

 The report was compiled by the consultancy SustainAbility.
 The data and case studies collected in the Alliance report provide unique insights into the practical steps Alliance’s members are taking to respond to AMR in the areas of research and science, access, appropriate use, and the environment.

 The report presents data on AMR-relevant products, including therapeutic agents or technologies that have the potential to treat or prevent infectious diseases and/or combat resistance, including but not limited to antibiotics, vaccines, diagnostics, and novel approaches to address AMR.

 The Industry Declaration

-was launched on 21st January 2016 in Davos
+was launched in January 2016 at WEF in Davos